 Recently, Dawn covered the role of Dorabella in Così fan tutte at NI Opera.
 She is a former Young Artist at Mid Wales Opera, and last year performed the role of Ino in their production of Semele.
 She played the role of Nancy in Burry Port Opera’s Martha, and the role of Narciso in a touring production of Handel’s Agrippina with Opera Collective Ireland.

-Dawn’s upcoming engagements include performing the title role in the world premier of Greg Caffrey’s children’s opera The Chronic Identity Crisis of Pamplemousse, as well as performances of Stanford’s Requiem, Duruflé’s Requiem, Mozart’s Requiem, and Handel’s Messiah across the country.
+Dawn’s upcoming engagements include performing the title role in Greg Caffrey’s children’s opera The Chronic Identity Crisis of Pamplemousse.
+The performance will take place in Belfast next month.

 Dawn has previously worked with the National Gilbert and Sullivan Opera Company (The Mikado, HMS Pinafore, The Pirates of Penzance, Princess Ida), Scottish Opera (The Mikado), Grange Park Opera (Peter Grimes, The Queen of Spades), Opera Holland Park (Aïda, Lakmé, L’amore dei tre Re) and NI Opera (The Flying Dutchman, L’Elisir D’Amore, Turandot).
 Her other roles include Second Lady (Die Zauberflöte), Minskwoman (Flight), Ida (Die Fledermaus), Dido (Dido and Aeneas).